 Graphically the game is pretty well done if I do say so myself.
 Which I am, so deal with it.
 It’s a cartoonish approach and while every human looks the same, the game is colorful and the effects are fun to watch – especially blowing humans up.
 Zero might not be the most detailed alien we’ve seen this century, but he’s still well animated.
 Also the background of the deep depths of the ocean surrounding the facility are teeming with life – a very nice addition that often drew my eye during gameplay.

 I wasn’t expecting this game to have the kind of draw it did for me.
 I do love Metal Gear and while there are some similar gameplay elements, this game was a definite surprise and is most certainly one of the better downloadable titles of the year so far.
 I highly recommend people give it a shot – the puzzles are fun and the gameplay is just hilarious at times.
-And c’mon – who doesn’t want to just cause people to explode?Note: The Warp review was written based on the PS3 version of the game provided by the publisher.
+And c’mon – who doesn’t want to just cause people to explode?Note: Warp was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.